5/20/2019

 Figure 1.
 Diamondback moth on leaf.
 Photo courtesy of Lyle Buss, University of Florida.

-The adult female lays small (1/64 inch) oval to round flattened eggs, yellowish white in color, normally in groups of 3 to 8.
+The adult female lays small (1/64 inch) oval to round flattened eggs, yellowish white in color, normally in groups of three to eight.
 Female moths can lay an average of 150 eggs.
-Eggs hatch in 5 to 6 days depending on temperature.
+Eggs hatch in five to six days depending on temperature.

-Newly hatched larvae pass through 4 growth stages, or instars.
+Newly hatched larvae pass through four growth stages, or instars.
 Larvae first appear light green and darken as they mature.
-Fully grown larvae reach approximately 1/3- to 1/2-inch in length, and are pointed at both ends.
+Fully grown larvae reach approximately 1/3- to 1/2- inch in length and are pointed at both ends.
 Large larvae appear similar to a looper type worm, and aggressively thrash back and forth when disturbed, dropping from the plant on a silken strand.
 They pupate within a loosely spun cocoon attached to leaves or stems of the plant.

 Canola Plant Damage